 Well, for one, the card runs much cooler than any air-cooled variant of the RX 5700 XT, that’s for sure.
 And when overclocked, it can easily add another 10 FPS to your framerate in 1440p, which is no joke.
 When compared to what Nvidia has to offer, it beats the RTX 2070 Super and even comes close to one of Team Green’s flagship models, the RTX 2080 Super.

 While this is an admirable demonstration of the RDNA architecture’s potential, the real question is – how much will this extra performance cost you?

 Well, the Liquid Devil goes for a whopping $600, which is $200 more than the RX 5700 XT’s MSRP.
 It is also more than the $500 MSRP of the RTX 2070 Super, but it is cheaper than the RTX 2080 Super, which starts at $700.

 However, we should also note that this is just a waterblock.
 What this means is that you’ll have to get the rest of the liquid cooling setup (pump, radiator, fans) separately, which will only add more to the price.
-Besides, you could get an air-cooled RTX 2070 Super for less, and it would not only perform about the same, but you’d also get the option of using real-time ray tracing in games that support it.
+Besides, you could get an air-cooled RTX 2070 Super for less.
+Not only would it perform about the same, but you’d also get the option of using real-time ray tracing in games that support it.

-That said, the Liquid Devil RX 5700 XT is really a niche product aimed towards enthusiasts, and it is by no means what you would call a “value” pick.
+That said, the Liquid Devil RX 5700 XT is really a niche product aimed towards enthusiasts.
+As such, it is by no means what you would call a “value” pick.

-Now that we have gone over our selection of the best RX 5700 XT models available at the moment, what are some things that you need to keep in mind when selecting a GPU?
+Now that we have gone over our selection of the best RX 5700 XT models available at the moment, let’s look at some of the things that you need to keep in mind when selecting a GPU.